Unnale Unnale: Soundtrack

-Release
+Release and reception

-Reception

-The movie was released worldwide alongside Mayakannadi, Madurai Veeran and Arputha Theevu on Tamil New Year's Day, 14 April 2007.
-Owing to the success of the film, the number of reels grew to about hundred.
-The film completed 100 days of screening in the theaters in the state of Tamil Nadu.
-The reception in Malaysia was equally successful and was released in six major metropolises for up to 9 weeks, the film collected $114,883 (then approximately ₹5 million) within its 50-day run.
+The film was released worldwide on Tamil New Year's Day, 14 April 2007.
+In Malaysia it was released in six major metropolises for up to 9 weeks, and the film collected $114,883 (then approximately ₹5 million) within its 50-day run.

-Along with its relative commercial success, the film received positive reviews on the storyline and the performances of the actors themselves.
 Rediff.com praised Sadha's, Tanishaa's, and Vinay's performances.
 Lajjavathi of Kalki praised the acting of lead pair, humour, Jayaraj's music, Ramakrishnan's dialogues and added Jeeva scored both as cinematographer and director and praised him for narrating the plot like a Haiku and felt the screenplay was fast paced and concluded saying let's welcome this Unnale Unnale to come and sit in the row of films like 'Mozhi'.
 Chennai Online wrote "A youthful colourful ambience, a handsome star cast, and some pleasant melodies, all packaged in attractive frames was the trademark of Jeeva's earlier films.
 Unnale Unnale the cinematographer-director's third venture, has all these elements.
 And when the narration tends to lag a little or the scenes turn repetitive, it's these factors that keep it going".
 Sify wrote "Unnale Unnale is an urban romantic fun film that explores love from a slightly realistic and different point of view.
 The movie does not have clichéd characters nor the typical masalas associated with Tamil films and is packaged in Bollywood style.
 Though some of the scenes are straight lifts from various Hollywood and Bollywood films, director Jeeva has succeeded in bringing out brilliant performances from his lead actors and presenting the film in a chic and sophisticated manner".

 Home media

 The DVD version of the film was released on 8 August 2007 in the United Kingdom.
 This DVD release was distributed by Ayngaran International all around the world.
 It is available in 16:9 Anamorphic widescreen, Dolby Digital 5.1 Surround, progressive 24 FPS, widescreen and NTSC format.
-The satellite rights of the film were bagged by Jaya TV.